What is the main purpose of VictoriaMetrics? #

 • Automatic replication factor recovery needs copying non-trivial amounts of data between the remaining vmstorage nodes.
 This copying takes additional CPU, disk IO and network bandwidth at vmstorage nodes.
 This may negatively impact VictoriaMetrics cluster availability during extended periods of time.

 • It is unclear when the automatic replication factor recovery must be started.
-How to distiguinsh the expected temporary vmstorage node unavailability because of maintenance, upgrade or config changes from permanent loss of data at the vmstorage node?
+How to distinguish the expected temporary vmstorage node unavailability because of maintenance, upgrade or config changes from permanent loss of data at the vmstorage node?

 It is recommended reading replication and data safety docs for more details.